Matrix Completion Methods for Causal Panel Data Models: Introduction

 \section{Introduction}

-In this paper we develop new methods for estimating average causal effects in settings with panel or longitudinal data, where a subset of units is exposed to a binary treatment during a subset of periods, and we observe the realized outcome for each unit in each time period.
-To estimate the (average) effect of the treatment on the treated units in this setting, we focus on imputing the missing potential outcomes.
-The statistics and econometrics literatures have taken two general approaches to this problem.
-The literature on unconfoundedness (\citet{rosenbaum1983central, imbens2015causal}) imputes missing potential outcomes using observed outcomes for units with similar values for observed outcomes in previous periods.
-The synthetic control literature (\citet{abadie2003, Abadie2010, abadie2014, doudchenko}) imputes missing control outcomes for treated units by finding weighted averages of control units that match the treated units in terms of lagged outcomes.
-Although at first sight similar, the two approaches are conceptually quite different in terms of the patterns in the data they exploit to impute the missing potential outcomes.
-The unconfoundedness approach estimates patterns over time that are assumed to be stable across units, and the synthetic control approach estimates patterns across units that are assumed to be stable over time.
-Both sets of methods also primarily focus on settings with different structures on the missing data or assignment mechanism.
-In the case of the unconfoundedness literature typically the assumption is that the treated units are all treated in the same periods, typically only the last period, and there are a substantial number of control units.
-The synthetic control literature has primarily focused on the case where one or a small number of treated units are observed prior to the treatment over a substantial number of periods.
+In this paper we develop new methods for estimating average causal effects in settings with panel or longitudinal data, where some units are exposed to a binary treatment during some periods.
+To estimate the average causal effect of the treatment on the treated units in this setting, we impute the missing potential control outcomes.

+The statistics and econometrics causal inference literatures have taken two general approaches to this problem.
+The literature on unconfoundedness (\citet{rosenbaum1983central, imbens2015causal}) can be interpreted as imputing missing potential control outcomes for treated units using observed control outcomes for control units with similar values for observed outcomes in previous periods.
+In contrast, the recent synthetic control literature (\citet{abadie2003, abadie2010synthetic, abadie2014, doudchenko, ben2018augmented, li2019statistical, ferman2019synthetic, arkhangelsky2019synthetic, chernozhukov2017exact}, see \citet{abadie2019using} for a review) imputes missing control outcomes for treated units using weighted average outcomes for control units with the weights chosen so that the weighted lagged control outcomes match the lagged outcomes for treated units.
+Although at first sight similar, the two approaches are conceptually quite different in terms of the correlation patterns in the data they exploit to impute the missing potential outcomes.
+The unconfoundedness approach assumes that patterns over time are stable across units, and the synthetic control approach assumes that patterns across units are stable over time.
+In empirical work the two sets of methods have primarily been applied in settings with different structures on the missing data or assignment mechanism.
+In the case of the unconfoundedness literature the typical setting is one with the treated units all treated in the same periods, typically only the last period, and with a substantial number of control and treated units.
+The synthetic control literature has primarily focused on the setting with one or a small number of treated units observed prior to the treatment over a substantial number of periods.
+We argue that once regularization methods are used, the two approaches, unconfoundedness and synthetic controls, are applicable in the same settings, leaving the researcher with a real choice in terms of methods.
+In addition this insight allows for a more systematic comparison of their perfomance than has been appreciated in the literature.